Hidden East Anglia:

 Apparently another attempt was made to move the stone, probably during the 1930's or '40's, using a huge rotary plough known as a Gyrotiller, but this was another failure.4

 1. W. G. Clarke: 'In Breckland Wilds' (Robert Scott, 1925), pp.164, 188.

 2. Information from the Hon.
 Richard de Grey of Merton

 3. Former weblink: wayland.org.uk/site/site/mertonhistory

-On the boundary of Moulton St. Mary and Cantley parishes was a 'cavernous hollow' known as the Callow (or Caller) Pit (some say it’s the pond on the west side of the Southwood Road/Grove Road crossroads at TG394058), which in olden days was used as a hiding-place by smugglers and outlaws.
+On the boundary of Moulton St. Mary and Cantley parishes was a 'cavernous hollow' known as the Callow (or Caller) Pit (some say it’s the tree-shrouded pond on the west side of the Southwood Road/Grove Road crossroads at TG394058, which was bone-dry when I visited in September 2019), which in olden days was used as a hiding-place by smugglers and outlaws.
 By night the ghost of a headless horseman rides around it before galloping off to Callow Spong a mile away and vanishing.